blue-fish-0/blue-fish-0.github.io/docs/power_bi_python.md

 ## Power BI Projects (PBIP)
-A [Power BI Project (PBIP)](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-overview "https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-overview"){target="_blank"} defines a Power BI report using a folder of plain text files.
+A Power BI Project (PBIP) defines a Power BI report using a folder of plain text files ([PBIP documentation](https://learn.microsoft.com/en-us/power-bi/developer/projects/projects-overview){target="_blank"}).
 By using PBIPs, we can edit Power BI reports using a programming language, such as Python.

 ```py title="project/"
  📂.SemanticModel